1979 Melbourne Cup

-Tackled by Red Nose, Slamander and on the outside is Hyperno, here's Cupacade with a powerful run from Warri Symbol.
+"Tackled by Red Nose, Salamander and on the outside is Hyperno, here's Cubacade with a powerful run from Warri Symbol.
 It's Red Nose and Salamander together at the 200, on the outside Hyperno and Salamander going stride for stride from Red Nose.
-Salamander a head in front, Hyperno's grabbing him, the go to the post together...
-Hyperno if anything's won it a nose to Salamander!
+Salamander a head in front, Hyperno's grabbing him, they go to the post together...
+Hyperno if anything's won it a nose to Salamander!"